reduct/assembler/README.md

 Will parse the given `contextElement`, which is optional and will fall back to the `document.body`, for matching elements and will initiate a Constructor mount.

 #### parser.addComponent(componentKey, Component);
 Adds the given `Component` Constructor to the internal `componentIndex`.
-Usefull for asynchronous loaded Components.
+Useful for asynchronous loaded Components.
 Note that you still need to (re-)parse the node/document after adding components.

 ## Contributing